-4th Wall: Make the Invisible Visible is a Michaëlle Jean Foundation program, with the collaboration of several prestigious museums and art galleries, supported by TD Bank Group.
+4th Wall: Make the Invisible Visible is a Michaëlle Jean Foundation program, with the collaboration of several prestigious museums and art galleries.
+The initiative was supported by TD Bank Group.

 The goal is to give a voice to and a national profile to young creators, often excluded from society, by opening the doors of our major cultural institutions and by helping them to reach a wide audience.